bjssacademy/react-basics/chapter5.md

 ProductList.propTypes = null;
 ```

-## Home.jmx
+## Home.jsx

-Now we need to update our `Home.jmx` to use the ProductList component, and use hooks to pass th products to it to be displayed, mimicking an API call:
+Now we need to update our `Home.jsx` to use the ProductList component, and use hooks to pass th products to it to be displayed, mimicking an API call:

 ```jsx
 import { useState, useEffect } from 'react';